zankia/damas-core/Extensions.md

-Extensions to give new behaviors to the nodejs-server: extend the api, manage user authentication, permissions.
+Extensions give new behaviors to the nodejs-server: extend the api, manage user authentication, permissions.
 This page gives a list of the extensions which are provided in the repository.

 * [`es6-polyfills`](#es6-polyfills) - polyfills for older systems
 * [`jwt`](#jwt) - JSON Web Token user authentication